bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 # Metaphysics

-*Cogito, ergo sum* was a decent starting point, but Descartes didn't go far enough; there are some other things that I am[^1].
+*Cogito, ergo sum* was a decent starting point, but Descartes didn't go far enough; there are some other things that I am[^descartes].
 I'm in a location, I experience my surroundings and the passage of time, I feel, and more importantly - I choose how to move; I have will.
 And sometimes, the will to think.